ShravyaVanchanagiri/Deliverable/Softwares/BuyProduct/client/BuyProduct/README.md

+//TODO: fix comment: This README.md file is the instruction file of your project
+//TODO: fix comment: So this file should contain i/f related to your project, not the other project i/f.
 # `angular-seed` — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it